 Basic net loss per share attributable to common stockholders is computed by dividing net loss attributable to common stockholders by the weighted-average number of common shares outstanding during the period without consideration of potentially dilutive Common Stock.
 Diluted net loss per share attributable to common stockholders reflects the potential dilution that could occur if securities or other contracts to issue Common Stock were exercised or converted into Common Stock or resulted in the issuance of Common Stock that then shared in the earnings of the Company unless inclusion of such shares would be anti-dilutive.
-As the Company has incurred losses for the three months ended March 31, 2023 and 2022, basic and diluted net loss per share is the same for each period.
+As the Company has incurred losses for the three and nine months ended September 30, 2023 and 2022, basic and diluted net loss per share is the same for each period.

 The following potential shares of Common Stock were excluded from the computation of diluted net loss per share for each period because including them would have had an antidilutive effect.
-All share amounts presented in the table below represent the total number outstanding as of the end of each period.

-Three Months End led March 31, 2023 2022 Exercise of options under stock plan 7,174,560 6,641,647 Warrants to purchase Common Stock 5,588,506 5,588,506
+Three and Nine Mo September 2023 2022 Exercise of options under stock plan 7,170,891 6,722,422 Warrants to purchase Common Stock 5,588,506 5,588,506

-The 15,000,000 Contingent Earnout Shares, as defined in Note 7, are excluded from the anti-dilutive table for all periods presented, as such shares are contingently issuable until the share price of the Company exceeds specified thresholds that have not yet been achieved, or upon the occurrence of a change in control.
+The 15,000,000 Contingent Earnout Shares, as defined in Note 8, are excluded from the anti-dilutive table for all periods presented, as such shares are contingently issuable until the share price of the Company exceeds specified thresholds that have not yet been achieved, or upon the occurrence of a change in control.
+The Option Agreement, as defined in Note 6 - Revenue Interest Purchase Agreement, is excluded from the anti-dilutive table for the three and nine months ended September 30, 2023, based on the Company's assumption that the Option Agreement will not be exercised unless the Company's stock price exceeds \$7.50 per share, the minimum purchase price under the Option Agreement.